yandech1/CS7641_project/README.md

 </figure>

 ##### 5.4.2 ResNet with default generator configuration and different discriminator
 We test the effect of varying the patch size N of our discriminator receptive fields, from a 1 × 1 “PixelGAN” to a ull 286 × 286 “ImageGAN”.
 Figure 7 shows the qualitative results of this analysis.
 For PixelGAN, it can be seen that the results of stylization, in general, depend too much on the contrast of the content image.
 Also, when inspected closely, one can find the grid lines all over the image.
 For PatchGAN with a grid size of 16x16, one can see the style of Monet is transferred to the content image such that the contrast of the stylized image is similar to the contrast of whole domain X which is Monet’s paintings.
 However, it leads to some tiling artifacts at the border of the generated images.
 The 70 x 70 patchGAN forces output that is sharp, even if incorrect, in both the spatial and spectral dimensions.
 Scaling beyond this, to the full 286 × 286 ImageGAN, does not appear to improve the visual quality of the results.
 In fact, the pictures generated are quite warm and they depend too much on the contrast of the input image.
 Also, the style content in the image is quite less profound compared to PatchGANs.
 This may be because the ImageGAN has many more parameters and greater depth than the 70 × 70 PatchGAN and may be harder to train.
 Hence, unless specified, all experiments use 70 x 70 PatchGANs.
+Additional results can be found in our [GitHub Repository](https://github.com/bethanystate/CS7641_project/tree/master/Results/Figure%203).

   <figure>
  <p align="center">